sensu/sensu-docs/content/sensu-go/5.5/reference/backend.md

 | dashboard-key-file | |
 -------------|------
 description  | Dashboard TLS certificate key in PEM format.
+This key secures communication with the Sensu Dashboard.
 If the `dashboard-key-file` is not provided in the backend configuration, Sensu uses the key specified in the [`key-file` flag](#security-configuration-flags) for the dashboard. type         | String default      | `""` example      | {{< highlight shell >}}# Command line example